laullaurado/chaos-mesh-tutorial/chaos-mesh-tutorial/step2/step2.md

 4. Verify the Deployment of Chaos Mesh Pods

-    Lists all the pods running in the chaos-testing namespace to verify that Chaos Mesh components are up and running.
+    Lists the status of all the Chaos Mesh Pods in the chaos-testing namespace to verify that are up and running.

     `kubectl get pods -n chaos-testing`{{exec}}

-    Displays the status of Chaos Mesh pods (e.g., Running, Pending), ensuring that the installation was successful.
+    All your pods should be in running state.
+If it's not the case yet, just wait a few minutes.